Piistachyoo/Stopwatch-Atmega32/README.md

 # Stopwatch-Atmega32
 ## Project Description
-Project was consisted of a microcontroller (AVR Atmega32) connected to 2 pushbuttons on PD2 and PD3 for external interrupts, an LCD to show timer counts and a buzzer for user feedback.
+The project consisted of a microcontroller (AVR Atmega32) connected to 2 pushbuttons on PD2 and PD3 for external interrupts, an LCD to show timer counts, and a buzzer for user feedback.

 ## Project Design